hyperledger/fabric-rfcs/text/0010-bft-signatures.md

 Currently, Hyperledger Fabric only supports ordering service types that are Crash Fault Tolerant (CFT), not Byzantine Fault Tolerant (BFT).

-There are two main attacks that are considered outside of the crash fault tolerant thread model, but must be protected against in the Byzantine fault tolerant setting:
+There are two main attacks that are considered outside of the crash fault tolerant threat model, but must be protected against in the Byzantine fault tolerant setting:

 **Block withholding**: A Byzantine orderer might be reluctant to send newly formed blocks to peers that connect to it, either because of malicious intent or to save egress network bandwidth charges from its hosting provider.
  Fabric architecture relies on peers receiving newly formed blocks as fast as possible, because otherwise client transaction submission times out and smart contract simulation results in stale reads.